How to Draw Near to God: 10 Ways

 My family bought me Gerber daisies for Mother’s Day last year.
 The coral blossoms stood like beacons of hope on a dining room table cluttered with puzzles, markers, and an array of toys that seemed to have no rhyme or reason.
-I sat at that table with hard questions about how to find God in the middle of my messy life.
+This morning, I sat at that table with hard questions about how to draw near to God in the middle of my messy life.

 The disorganized table was the perfect metaphor for life that spring: piles of chaos with hope for new beginnings rising out of the mess.